abbasmirza10/what-do-you-mean/README.md

 5. Run NLP models

     **_NOTE:_** Run this command on a separate terminal on the same machine.
-Install python libraries according to error message.
+Install python libraries as prompted.

     ```bash
     cd backend/model